 - Helping 1200 at-risk women access government aid.

-- Providing food for around 5000 people including day labourers trapped in slums, at-risk women unable to access government rations, HIV-affected families, the rural poor and many more.
+- Providing food for around 5-7000 people each month including day labourers trapped in slums, at-risk women unable to access government rations, HIV-affected families, the rural poor and many more.

 - Assisting local officials in Telangana state, where our staff were commended for helping villagers to understand about the virus, dispelling myths and taking away the stigma of being infected.